An Extreme Value Bayesian Lasso for the Conditional Left and Right Tails: EXTREME VALUE BAYESIAN LASSO

 and thus it can be understood as a tail-equivalence condition \citep[Section~3.3]{embrechts1997}, where $y^* = \inf\{y: F(y) < 1\}$ is the so-called right endpoint, here assumed to be positive.
-Since tail-equivalence implies that both $F$ and $H$ are on the same domain of attraction \citep[]{resnick1971}, it follows from Assumption~A that $\xi$ can be literally interpreted as the extreme value index of $F(y) = G(H(y))$.}
+Since tail-equivalence implies that both $F$ and $H$ are {in} the same domain of attraction \citep[]{resnick1971}, it follows from Assumption~A that $\xi$ can be literally interpreted as the extreme value index of $F(y) = {G\{H(y)\}}$.} {We note further that Assumption~C implies that small values follow a Weibull type GPD, and that the role and need of Assumption B is in fact questionable \citep{tencaliec2019}; actually, the latter paper makes no reference to it.}

-For parsimony reasons we focus on modeling $G$ using a parametric class, so that $G(v) \equiv G_{\kappab}(v)$, with $\kappab \in \mathbb{R}^q$.
-The canonical example of a parametric carrier is $G_\kappa(v) = v^{\kappa}$, with $\kappa > 0$ {controling the shape of the lower tail, with a larger value of $\kappa$ leading to less mass close to zero; we refer to the EGPD distribution with the latter carrier as the canonical EGPD.}
+For parsimony reasons{,} we focus on modeling $G$ using a parametric class, so that $G(v) \equiv G_{\kappab}(v)$, with $\kappab \in \mathbb{R}^q$.
+The canonical example of a parametric carrier is $G_\kappa(v) = v^{\kappa}$, with $\kappa > 0$ {controlling} the shape of the lower tail, with a larger value of $\kappa$ leading to less mass close to zero; we refer to the EGPD distribution with the latter carrier as the canonical EGPD.